 A Vounteer FAQ is available to help answer many common questions.
 The address of the meeting location and a link to our construction guidelines are available on the volunteer calendar and will also be emailed to you in your confirmation.

-Contact our Community Outreach Director, Sarah Jared, with any questions or to register for volunteer opportunities by calling (904) 595-5793 or by sending an email to email@example.com.
+Contact our Volunteer Services Department with any questions or assistance with registering for volunteer opportunities by calling (904) 241-1222 and selecting option 1 or by sending an email to email@example.com.